 Up to a staggering 40% of all cancers are linked to obesity.
 Doctors have found connections between obesity and these cancers:

 Breast (specifically, in post-menopausal women)

 Cancer happens when cells in a part of the body grow abnormally or in an out-of-control manner.
-We don’t know exactly why obesity—or even just being overweight—seems to drive cancer rates, but one theory is that fat cells may release hormones that impact this abnormal cell growth.
+We don’t know exactly why obesity—or even just carrying extra weight—seems to drive cancer rates, but one theory is that fat cells may release hormones that impact this abnormal cell growth.
 Poor eating habits and/or a lack of physical activity also fuels cancer risk.

-According to a recent study published in the International Journal of Obesity, people who are obese live 5.6 to 7.6 fewer years than healthy-weight people.
-Those who are severely obese can expect to live 8.1 to 10.3 years less.
+According to a recent study published in the International Journal of Obesity, people who have obesity live 5.6 to 7.6 fewer years than healthy-weight people.
+Those who have severe obesity can expect to live 8.1 to 10.3 years less.